 Too much stress "down-regulates your immune system so you're not fighting infection as well," he says, adding that in these instances, the immune system is not as active as it could be.

 On the other hand, low stress levels can make a positive difference in treatment.
-"Never underestimate the power of a calm mind to ameliorate the symptoms that we suffer from," Dr. Meadows says.
+"Never underestimate the power of a calm mind to ameliorate the symptoms that we experience," Dr. Meadows says.